DaniilGurski/u03-compatibility-quiz/src/docs/screens/RULES.md

 # Rules screen
-The rule screen constists off static HTML that will not be manipulated with JavaScript.
+The rule screen consists off static HTML that will not be manipulated with JavaScript.

 ## Rules screen markup